Why do people reject free beneficial offers?

-with Caroline Goukens
+with Caroline Goukens and Vicki G. Morwitz

-Specifically, I investigate samples of digital goods and services in four categories: web-based music streaming, web-based dating services, navigation and personal finance mobile applications.
+In this project, I compare free and paid digital goods and services to find out whether they differ with respect to potential non-monetary and deferred costs imposed on the users.
+Specifically, I investigate samples of digital goods and services in three categories — online news services, and navigation and personal finance mobile applications.
 For each product or service in the sample I collect, code and analyze the following information: (1) types of personal data gathered, (2) privacy-relevant permissions requested, (3) presence of ads and newsletters, (4) presence and type of a license to user-generated content, (5) the content of provisions on data protection and sharing, (6) the content of warranty and liability disclaimers, (7) the content of provisions on modification of terms and services, dispute resolution and termination.

 Consumers unwilling to share their data for both – personalized advertisement and services